Macauley Island: Eruption history

 The history of Macauley Island is easily recognizable from the cliffs on its northern side, where five geological formations crop out; from bottom to top these are the North Cliff Lavas, the Boulder Beach Formation, the Annexation Lavas, the Sandy Bay Tephra and the Haszard Formation.
 An additional formation, the Grand Canyon Formation, crops out in the east of the island.
-Tephra layers dating to 130,000, over 40,000 years and 30,000 years old identified in marine cores around Macauley Island may originate from eruptions there.
+Tephra layers dating to 130,000, over 40,000, 30,000, 8,400 and 5,600 years ago identified in marine cores around Macauley Island may originate from eruptions there.

 Rocks dip away from the northwestern side of the island and all the rocks appear to have been emplaced above sea level; there is no evidence for orogenic deformation although the presence of subaqueous lava flows indicates that recent eruptions occurred during a time of low sea level.
 During the sea level lowstand of the last glacial period, a much larger area of the island was exposed above sea level.

 Pumices dredged from Macauley Island bear evidence of having formed through a unique process ("Tangaroan eruption"), where expanding magma forms a foam-like structure that fragments into numerous spherical pieces.
 These pieces upon contacting water solidify on the outside but remain molten on the inside.
 These pumice deposits are distinct from the Sandy Bay Tephra deposits and probably formed during additional eruptions.
 The chemistry and density of Macauley Island pumices indicate a complex volcanic history.